Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/pixel-cinemachine.md

 # Using the Cinemachine Pixel Perfect extension

 Both the **Pixel Perfect Camera** and [Cinemachine](https://unity.com/unity/features/editor/art-and-design/cinemachine) modify the Camera’s orthographic size.
-Using these two systems together in a single Scene would cause them to fight for control over the Camera and produce unwanted results.
+Using these two systems together in a single scene would cause them to fight for control over the Camera and produce unwanted results.
 The **Cinemachine Pixel Perfect** extension solves this incompatibility.

 **Cinemachine Pixel Perfect** is an [extension](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.2/manual/CinemachineVirtualCameraExtensions.html) for the **Cinemachine Virtual Camera** that alters the orthographic size of the virtual camera.
 The extension detects the presence of the Pixel Perfect Camera component, and uses the component settings to calculate for the correct orthographic size of the virtual camera that best retains the Sprites in a pixel-perfect resolution.